 All housing options are clean-air facilities.
 These include traditional residence halls, special interest communities, suites, apartments, and houses.

-118 College Avenue Hall houses five students and serves as the Women’s and Gender Resource Center.
+118 College Avenue Hall houses six students and serves as the Women’s and Gender Resource Center.

 Dellinger Hall houses 72 upper-class resident students in 18 suites.
 Each suite contains a study area, bathroom, and four single bedrooms.